cubbles/gitbook/developing-vanilla-boilerplate/developing-compounds.md

 The `artifactId` of your compound is set automatically during the building process.
 By default it has the following format: `[webpackageId]-[artifactId]`.
 The `webpackageId` will be determined from the `name` property of the `package.json` file.
 And the `artifactId` will be based on the name of the folder that contains the component.

-For instance, the artifactId of the `compound1` compound contained in `coder-template` will be `cubbles-coder-template-compound1`, since the `name` property of the `package.json file` is *@cubbles/coder-template* and the container folder is called *compound1*.
+For instance, the artifactId of the `compound1` compound contained in `vanilla boilerplate` will be `cubbles-vanilla-boilerplate-compound1`, since the `name` property of the `package.json file` is *@cubbles/vanilla boilerplate* and the container folder is called *compound1*.
 Note that the special characters (i.e., @ and /) of the name property were removed since `artifactIds` should be valid HTML elements names.

 ### The **element.html** file